soxueren/atsd/administration/user-authentication.md

 ## Changing the Password

--   Users with Local accounts can modify their password by clicking on user icon in the top menu.
+-   Users with Local accounts can modify their password by clicking on the user icon in the top menu.

--   Users are not allowed to change their own type, roles, group membership or entity permissions.
+-   Users are not allowed to change their own type, roles, group membership, or entity permissions.

 ## Resetting Password

-* User passwords for Local accounts are stored as hashcodes therefore recovering a lost password is not supported.
+* User passwords for Local accounts are stored as hashcodes.
+As a result, recovering a lost password is not supported.

 * To reset the password for a user account: